sysfatal/sysfatal.github.io/polyglottar-en.md

 Well, we have gone way further.
 This polyglot is not just an ELF with that string at offset ```0x101```.
-We have made a correct TAR file that is also a correct ELF executable.
+We have made a correct TAR file which is also a correct ELF executable.

-If we try to execute **polyglottar** in Windows 10 WLS, it also works (as expected, since WSL 2 is a virtualized Linux kernel):
+If we try to execute **polyglottar** in Windows 10 WLS, it works (as expected, since WSL 2 is a virtualized Linux kernel):

 <center>